Paul Michael Stephani

 Paul Michael Stephani (September 8, 1944 – June 12, 1998) was an American serial killer.
 He was also known as the Weepy-Voiced Killer due to a series of telephone calls he made to police, anonymously reporting his crimes in a remorseful and high-pitched voice.
-Stephani killed three women in the Minneapolis–Saint Paul area.
+Stephani killed three women in the Minneapolis–Saint Paul area, and two other women survived Stephani's violent attacks.

 Background

 Paul Stephani was the second of ten children born into a Catholic family.
 His mother remarried when he was three years old, giving him a stepfather who was known to beat his stepchildren and sometimes throw them down the stairs.
 Stephani was married to Beverly Lider and fathered a daughter with her, but the couple soon divorced.
 He held down several jobs, but was fired from a janitor position at Malmberg Manufacturing Company in 1977.
 His first victim's body would be discovered near this building.

 Killings

 On December 31, 1980, Stephani beat Karen Potack in Saint Paul, Minnesota, inflicting severe wounds and brain injury.
 Stephani himself called police at 3 a.m. to report the attack, directing police to a location where "There is a girl hurt there."

-His next victim was Kimberly Compton, an 18-year-old student from Pepin, Wisconsin, on June 3, 1981, in neighboring Minneapolis.
+His next victim (and first murder victim) was Kimberly Compton, an 18-year-old student from Pepin, Wisconsin, on June 3, 1981, in neighboring Minneapolis.
 After killing her, he again contacted police pleading: "God damn, will you find me?
 I just stabbed somebody with an ice pick.
 I can't stop myself.
 I keep killing somebody."
 Two days later, he called police to say he was sorry for stabbing Compton and would turn himself in but did not.
 On June 6, he called to say newspaper accounts of some of the murders were inaccurate.
 His next call was on June 11.
 In a whimpering, barely coherent voice he cried: "I'm sorry for what I did to Compton."

-His next victim was Kathleen Greening, who was found dead at her home just outside Saint Paul.
+His next victim was Kathleen Greening, who was found dead at her home just outside Saint Paul on July 21, 1982.
 Stephani later confessed to drowning her in her bathtub at her Roseville residence.

 His fourth victim (and last murder victim) was Barbara Simons, a 40-year-old nurse on the Minneapolis side of the Mississippi River.
 The two met at the Hexagon Bar, after Stephani asked Simons for a cigarette, which she gave him.
 After spending the night at the bar with Stephani, Simons told a waitress, "He's cute.
 I hope he's nice, since he's giving me a ride home."
 Simons was found stabbed to death the next day.
 There were no calls after Greening's death, but the "Weepy-Voiced Killer" contacted police after the murder of Simons: "Please don't talk, just listen...
 I'm sorry I killed that girl.
 I stabbed her 40 times.
 Kimberly Compton was the first one over in Saint Paul."